 One day, Maizy’s investigations led her straight into an overgrown thicket of weeds and wildflowers … and that led to an angry-looking rash along her ears and neck.
 The medication used to treat her skin left it overly dry, and I guess overly itchy as well.
 Because she scratched, and scratched, and scratched.
 After several sleep-deprived weeks of this prickly, pervasive problem — and after trying a series of medicated ointments and shampoos, to no avail — we finally visited a holistic vet.

+So, what are the benefits of coconut oil for dogs, and coconut oil for a dog’s itchy skin?
 According to integrative pet care expert Dr. Karen Becker, natural virgin coconut oil has antiviral, antibacterial, antimicrobial, and antiprotozoal properties.
 That means it can reduce yeast and fungus on contact, both inside and out; and it’s also very healing for irritated skin, hot spots, abrasions and cracked paws.
 The “virgin” variety typically starts with fresh coconut meat, so it’s not subjected to chemical processes such as bleaching or filtering.
 This makes it safe for dogs, cats, and humans to ingest in appropriate amounts.

 My vet cited Dr. Becker’s work, explaining that coconut oil is rich in a medium-chain fatty acid (MCFA) called lauric acid.
 This substance is most commonly found in the milk of mother mammals, and one of its primary functions is to boost the immune system.
 That’s why coconut oil is so effective at helping to clear up bacterial and viral infections.
 Like pumpkin, it can also soothe digestion and upset stomachs.
 And just as the vet predicted, it’s given both my dogs super-soft fur.